corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/building-the-docs.md

 2. Edit the documentation files in a new branch in your fork.
 3. Commit and push the changes to your fork.
 4. Create a pull request targeting the `main` branch in the upstream repo.
-Your pull request will be auto-assigned to R3's technical writing team for review.
+Your pull request will be auto-assigned to R3's Technical Writing Team for review.

 ### Where are the files

-The documentation for all released versions of Corda OS, Corda Enterprise, and Corda Enterprise Network Manager (CENM) are organised in sub-directories, following the product flavour and then the version.
+The documentation for all released versions of Corda Open Source, Corda Enterprise, Corda Enterprise Network Manager (CENM), and the Corda 5 Developer Preview are organized in sub-directories, following the version and then the product flavour.

 For example: